xtrm-en/xtrm.me/src/posts/push-swap.md

 Things left out may include:
 - writing instructions to a `t_list` of `char *` instead of printing directly to allow running multiple algorithms and picking the shortest list of instructions
 - some finer butterfly sort optimizations
-- the [generic optimizer] that is the most boring thing in existence
+- the [generic optimizer] that's the result of being too lazy to properly optimize one's own algorithm

 ## 🏷️ footnotes

 [^1]: gd reference hehehe
-[^2]: `butterfly sort` is the name i gave it because that's how it looks, idk if it's a real sorting algorithm truely used elsewhere lol
+[^2]: `butterfly sort` is the name i gave it because that's how it looks, idk if it's a real sorting algorithm truely used anywhere else

 [42angouleme]: https://www.42angouleme.fr/ "42 Angoulême website"
 [norm]: https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf "norm pdf"